MUSC3542 Principal Studies 6

 - In this unit, students choose to specialise in either music performance or composition in order to conclude the development of musicianship, technical skills and repertory in either performance or composition addressed in MUSC3541 Practical Music 5.
 For performers, there is a particular emphasis on the study of advanced repertoire drawn from the literature of the student's principal instrument or voice.
 The focus is on further consolidating both technical and musical skills attained throughout Practical Music 1 to 5, and culminating in a performance examination of repertoire selected to demonstrate these skills in a public recital situation.
 Composition students apply techniques and technologies studied throughout the Practical Music sequence to the development of a portfolio of original compositions submitted and assessed at the end of semester.
 The portfolio must display variety in scope and instrumentation, and at least one work must involve technologies studied in previous semesters.
 The unit culminates in a recital examination of several original works developed during the year.
 Ahead of the recital, each student makes a 45-minute presentation to the composition workshop, a retrospective of their work developed during their studies.
 This is an elective unit in the Specialist Music Studies major in the Bachelor of Arts degree.

-- Students are able to (1) in performance—(a) demonstrate instrumental/vocal technique beyond the level attained after completing MUSC3541 Practical Music 5; (b) develop achievement through control of intonation, rhythm, accuracy, articulation and tone quality through performance of appropriate recital repertoire; (c) gain knowledge of relevant concert repertoire, through preparation of specifically chosen works drawn from the literature of their instrument or voice of greater difficulty and complexity than that already studied in Practical Music 1 to 5; (d) develop a maturity of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC3541 Practical Music 5; (e) demonstrate sophistication in the collaborative skills required in large ensemble performance; and (6) understand theoretical and historical aspects of their repertoire based on the study of written and recorded sources as well as their own experience and (2) in composition—(a) demonstrate command of relevant technologies for composition and performance; (b) apply advanced compositional techniques to the development of original compositions; (c) demonstrate command of idiomatic and extended scoring for acoustic instruments, in solo and small chamber ensemble contexts; (d) produce scores and parts of a publishable standard; (e) verbally communicate their own creative ideas and analytical insights with reference to their own work and the work of others; and (f) independently manage the creation of an original composition from conception, through scoring, production of parts, rehearsal and performance.
+- Students are able to (1) in Performance—(a) demonstrate instrumental/vocal technique beyond the level attained in MUSC3541 Principal Studies 5; (b) demonstrate advanced control of intonation, rhythm, accuracy, articulation and tone quality through performance of advanced repertoire; (c) demonstrate knowledge of relevant concert repertoire through preparation of specifically chosen vocal/instrumental literature of greater difficulty and complexity than that already studied in Principal Studies 1 to 5; (d) demonstrate a maturity of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC3541 Principal Studies 5; (e) demonstrate embedded sophistication in collaborative music making skills appropriate to this level of tertiary performance; and (f) demonstrate theoretical and historical aspects of vocal/instrumental repertoire based on the study of written and recorded sources and (2) in Composition—(a) demonstrate command of relevant technologies for composition and performance; (b) apply advanced compositional techniques to the development of original compositions; (c) demonstrate command of idiomatic and extended scoring for acoustic instruments, in solo and small chamber ensemble contexts; (d) demonstrate embedded sophistication in collaborative music making skills appropriate to this level of tertiary performance; (e) verbally communicate their own creative ideas and analytical insights with reference to their own work and the work of others; and (f) independently manage the creation of an original composition from conception, through scoring and production of parts to a publishable standard, rehearsal and performance..

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.